Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## One Way

-Given a hash, it should be difficult to find an input value (pre-image)<br/>that would produce the given hash.
+Given a hash, it should be difficult to find an input value (pre-image)<br />that would produce the given hash.

 That is, given `H(x)`, it should be difficult to find `x`.